 Any Participating Party in a Production System or Facilities or an enhanced recovery and/or pressure maintenance program described in Article 12.11 (Enhanced Recovery and/or Pressure Maintenance Program Proposals) (the “Equipment”) may propose the abandonment and disposition of that Equipment.
 If that proposal is unanimously agreed to by the Participating Parties, the Operator shall abandon and dispose of that Equipment at the Cost and risk of the Participating Parties.
 If a Participating Party fails to respond within the applicable response period, that Participating Party shall be deemed to have approved the abandonment and disposal of the Equipment.
 If all Participating Parties do not approve abandoning and disposing of the Equipment, the Operator shall prepare an estimate of the Costs of abandonment, removal, site clearance, and disposition of the Equipment, less the estimated salvage value of the Equipment, as determined under Exhibit “C,” and the Participating Party desiring to abandon and dispose of the Equipment shall pay the Operator, for the benefit of the non-abandoning Participating Parties, its share of that estimate within thirty (30) days of its receipt of the estimate.
-If an abandoning Participating Party’s respective share of the estimated salvage value is greater than its share of the estimated costs, the Operator, on behalf of the non-abandoning Participating Parties, shall pay to the abandoning Participating Party a sum equal to the surplus within thirty (30) days of the abandoning Participating Party’s receipt of the estimate.
-Each Participating Party desiring to abandon the Equipment shall assign to each non-abandoning Participating Party in the Equipment a portion of its Working Interest in the Equipment equal to the non-abandoning Party’s Participating Interests in the Equipment divided by the entire Participating Interests of the non-abandoning Parties in the Equipment.
+If an abandoning Participating Party’s respective share of the estimated salvage value is greater than its share of the estimated Costs, the Operator, on behalf of the non-abandoning Participating Parties, shall pay to the abandoning Participating Party an amount equal to the difference within thirty (30) days of the abandoning Participating Party’s receipt of the estimate.
+Each Participating Party desiring to abandon the Equipment shall assign to each non-abandoning Participating Party in the Equipment a portion of its Working Interest in the Equipment equal to the non-abandoning Party’s Participating Interest Share in the Equipment divided by the entire Participating Interest Share of the non-abandoning Parties in the Equipment.
 That assignment shall be effective as of the date of the abandoning Party’s response to the Equipment abandonment proposal.
 The abandoning Party shall assume and be liable for all obligations pertaining to the Equipment, except liability for payments under this Article 18.2, prior to the effective date of its assignment to the non-abandoning Parties.
 The abandoning Party shall not assume and be liable for any obligations pertaining to the Equipment, except liability for payments under this Article 18.2, as of the effective date of its assignment to the non-abandoning Parties.

 Disposal of Surplus Materiel